noi-techpark/odh-docs/source/datasets.rst

 companies or enterprises, public bodies, and even private citizen, if they have interesting data about South Tyrol to share.

-The Open Data exposed by the |odh| originate from :ref:`data sources
-<data-source-def>` owned by different actors (called :strong:`Data
-Providers`) that are mostly local public bodies.
+The Open Data exposed by the |odh| originate from data and datasets owned by different actors (called :strong:`Data Providers`) which are at this time mostly local public bodies.
 Since there is no direct 1-to-1 correspondence between Data Providers and datasets, we currently offer only a list of data providers whose data can be pulled from |odh|\.
 Indeed, an |odh| dataset can be composed of data deriving from different providers, while a provider can submit to |odh|